mmgaggle/zgw-dbstore/README.md

 Sans RADOS, the radosgw is the /zgw/.

 This was made possible by the Zipper initiative, which introduced a layering API based on stackable modules/driver, similar to Unix filesystems (VFS).
-Other store drivers are starting to be developed:
+The reference store driver for Zipper is dbstore, but others exist as well:

 * DBstore
 * [cortx-rgw](https://github.com/Seagate/cortx-rgw) for [CORTX](https://github.com/Seagate/cortx)